 Are seedlings monitored for survival?

 Before seedlings are ever planted, the Forest Service is careful to plant only when conditions are optimal, ensuring the highest possible survival rate.
 The Forest Service monitors seedlings for several years after they are planted.
 They use random sampling and, if needed, will carry out follow-up care or install browse protectors to further boost seedling survival.

 Are planted trees going to be harvested or somehow managed in the future?

-No. The NFF only supports tree planting projects to restore forest health following natural disturbances.
-In some cases, the Forest Service may employ limited forest management, but only to improve forest resiliency and reduce the risk of wildfire.
+The NFF only supports tree-planting projects that improve the health of our forests.
+In some cases, the Forest Service may employ limited forest management in order to improve forest resiliency and reduce the risk of severe wildfire.

 Why are some areas reforested and others not?

 There is a difference between the number of acres affected by disturbance and the number of acres that are in need of reforestation.
 Resource management experts at the Forest Service are careful to assess areas that are impacted by disturbances such as wildfire.
 In many cases, areas will naturally regenerate.
 Other areas require a more hands-on approach like tree planting.
 The NFF works with the Forest Service to address those areas that are in immediate need of attention following disturbances.

 How does climate change factor into tree planting?

 Climate change is creating new stressors for our forests by changing important environmental conditions like temperature and precipitation.
 The Forest Service actively considers climate change when selecting tree species and assessing site conditions.
 Learn more about the impacts of climate change and how foresters are responding.